brianmay/aiolifx/README.rst

 It uses coroutines as opposed to callbacks.
 If you prefer callbacks, please see his implementation instead.
 This was forked from version 0.5.0.

-This should be considered Alpha status.
-While it works, and seems to work well, there are still changes I wish to make that may break the API.

 Installation
 ------------